Fact checkedFact Checked

 Don’t drink kombucha to be trendy.
 This fermented probiotic-rich beverage is perfect for you.
 Kombucha originates from Asia and is made using a base of green or black tea, yeast, bacteria, and sugar.
 Drink this daily for B vitamins, antioxidants, and improved digestion[23]

-Denver-based registered dietitian Maria Zamarripa[24] stresses, “the drink is not a substitute for a healthy diet” and that kombucha contains “probiotics [that] can support gut health.”
-According to the CDC, it is safe to consume 4 ounces of kombucha[25] one to three times daily.
+Denver-based registered dietitian Maria Zamarripa stresses, “the drink is not a substitute for a healthy diet” and that kombucha contains “probiotics can support gut health.”
+According to the CDC, it is safe to consume 4 ounces of kombucha[20] one to three times daily.

 Tempeh